Editor’s Note: This post was originally published in July 2022 and has been updated to include additional insights and improved clarity.

 What are some easy ways to invest in Stocks?

-There are different types of investment vehicles that offer varying levels of risk.
+Different types of investment vehicles offer varying levels of risk.
 Some are safer than others, as the stock market can be volatile!

 Assuming you’ve already opened your brokerage account.
-Let’s discuss a few investment vehicle options for you to start investing in stocks today!
+Let’s discuss a few investment vehicle options so you can start investing in stocks today!

 Mutual Funds